mhelgestad/mlops_homework5/demo.md

 ## Pytest
 I added three total pytests to the project, below you can see how to run them and that they are all passing.
+I used the MockerFixture to mock functions outside the function I was trying to test.
+I created mock requests/responses and asserted against those.
 ![pytest](./images/pytest.png)